Is It Safe to Camp Alone as a Single Woman?

 Always watch the weather cycles days prior to venturing out.
 Some areas can be really changeable, so watch the trends at minimum a week before.
 A suspected rain shower that is due 5 days out may creep in early.
 You never know.
 I've been up in the Sierra Nevada only to be startled by a massive hail storm.
 Play it safe and check ahead!
 Don't get stuck out there in the backcountry.
 Weather.com offers a 10-day weather forecast.
 I use this site to track weather patterns before I camp.

-Tip 3: Create a Float Plan
+3. Create a Float Plan

-I call it a float plan—clearly it's not because we are likely on land—but the US Coast Guard is big on "float plans" for good reason.
+I call it a float plan—clearly it's not because we camp on land—but the US Coast Guard is big on "float plans" for good reason.
 Float plans are the common reason people can be found and rescued at sea if things go wrong.
 Let's adapt our float plan to our camping trip.
 Here's how:

 - Tell someone reliable which days and times you will be gone and where exactly you will be.